TeamSuman/WeTICA/README.md

     python WeTICA.py -dire Systems/protein_G -rid 1 -init folded.gro -top topol.top -ref unfolded.gro -vec eigenvectors.txt -vid 0 1
     -feat allCA -gid 0 1 -tem 350

+#### Note

+The installaion process and the script has been tested on AlmaLinux v8.9 using NVIDIA A100 GPU cards (CUDA v12.4).

 ## On-the-fly monitoring of the simulation progress

 Open the $\bf{"Info.txt"}$ file generated inside the same folder that contains the system related input files.
 Gradual decrease of the $\bf{"Clst\ walk. dist"}$ value indicates the progress of the simulation.
 Is $\bf{Clst\ walk. dist ≈ d_{warp}?}$ If yes, there is posibility that some walkers reach the target.
 Now its time for convergence check.